‘Bold And The Beautiful’ Spoilers For Wednesday: Hope & Steffy Strike A Deal

 Liam Spencer (Scott Clifton) knows that he could lose his family.
 Before he and Hope leave to hear the outcome of the DNA test, he begs her to give him another chance.
 He is willing to do whatever it takes to make it up to his wife, per The Inquisitr.

 However, Hope has been through this before.
-She no longer wants to play second fiddle to Steffy Forrester (Jacqueline MacInnes Wood).
+She no longer wants to play second fiddle to Steffy.
 Now that Steffy may be carrying his child, she is weighing her options carefully.

 According to SheKnows Soaps, Hope makes it clear that if Dr. John “Finn” Finnegan (Tanner Novlan) is the baby’s father, she’s willing to work on her marriage.
 It appears as if she commits to Liam only if the new babe does not belong to him.